KeYProject/key-docs/docs/devel/Testing/deterministicTestOrder.md

 # Deterministic Order of Test Cases in KeY

+!!! danger

+    This section does not reflect recent KeY developments.
+In particular it no longer applies since the upgrade to JUnit 5.

 In KeY, some test cases rely on a specific execution order.
 One reason for this may be for example that it is too expensive to always initialize a new ProofEnvironment and therefore the environment is shared between multiple test cases.
 To get rid of test cases failing due to wrong order, we implemented a solution to make the execution order of JUnit tests deterministic: A custom JUnit test runner called AutoSuite.